 Don’t ignore social media; it has a massive potential to reach your local audience by increasing brand awareness through ‘likes’, ‘check-ins’, ‘+1s’, mentions and shares.
 It also has the added advantage of influencing your SEO through the backlinks that are naturally created through shares, these backlinks will lead to increased ranking results.

-More help is here: Successful Social Media Networking
+More help is here: Social Signals and why they matter for SEO

 You don’t have to lose out to the big companies or spend huge amounts on marketing in order to gain local customers… simply keep your SEO targeted to your local area, create optimised local search engine listings and get active on social media.
 Do this and you’ll limit the competition and give your small business much better visibility in the search results with increased search engine ranking.

 Time to start implementing and seeing those top results!